El Paso Electric: History

 El Paso Electric (EPE) first began serving its customers on August 30, 1901.
 It was then known as the El Paso Electric Railway Company.
 Initially its primary business consisted of providing transportation via mule-drawn streetcars, which were replaced in 1902 with electric streetcars.
-The company is reported to have provided electricity to Nikola Tesla's property in Colorado.

 By 1925, the company's core business had evolved to producing and distributing electricity.
 That year, the company changed its name to the El Paso Electric Company.
 It was also granted authorization to transact business in New Mexico.

 Today, El Paso Electric is a regional electric utility providing generation, transmission, and distribution service to approximately 400,000 retail and wholesale customers in a 10000 sqmi area of the Rio Grande valley in west Texas and southern New Mexico.
 Its service territory extends from Hatch, New Mexico to Van Horn, Texas.

 As of 2013, El Paso Electric had 32 electric car charging stations in its service area.
 The service stations recharge Nissan Leafs, Chevrolet Volts, and other electric cars.
 The company is also working to expand adoption of electric vehicles through its Plug-in Electric Vehicle and Charging Infrastructure Plan (PEVCIP) for the Rio Grande Valley region.

 In 2019, the company reported annual operating revenues of $862 million and a net income of $123 million.

-2020 Sale to JPMorgan Chase
+2020 Sale to Infrastructure Investments Fund

-On July 29, 2020, El Paso Electric was sold to JP Morgan affiliated equity firm Infrastructure Investments Fund with 99.61% of shareholders who voted approving the deal.
+On July 29, 2020, El Paso Electric was sold to Infrastructure Investments Fund (IIF) with 99.61% of shareholders who voted approving the deal.

 The sale was valued at $4.3 billion and included IIF assuming EPE's existing $1.5 billion in debt and purchasing the companies stock at $68.25 per share (cumulatively, $2.8 billion).
 Stipulations in the agreement included a commitment by IIF to keep the company's headquarters in El Paso and maintaining the companies staff for at least five years.
 All thirteen El Paso Electric Board Members received payouts and stock share awards ranging from $800,000 to over $8.8 million.

 Because El Paso Electric is the sole provider of electricity for the region, prior to its acquisition, increases in electricity rates would have to be approved by the city council and state regulators.
 Some local leaders voiced opposition to the acquisition, citing concerns of unregulated rate increases to consumers.
-As part of the agreement, El Paso Electric touted a one time $21 million credit for El Paso customers and a $8.7 million credit for New Mexico customers, resulting in an average monthly bill decrease of $0.88 to $1.37.
+As part of the agreement, El Paso Electric touted a one time $21 million credit for El Paso customers and an $8.7 million credit for New Mexico customers, resulting in an average monthly bill decrease of $0.88 to $1.37.

-As part of the transaction, EPE and IIF committed to investing $100 million in a Economic Sustainability Fund to promote economic development in the region. $80 million is committed to be distributed in the El Paso region, over 15 years, and $20 million in the New Mexico region, over 20 years.
+As part of the transaction, EPE and IIF committed to investing $100 million in an Economic Sustainability Fund to promote economic development in the region. $80 million is committed to be distributed in the El Paso region, over 15 years, and $20 million in the New Mexico region, over 20 years.